Revou-FSSE-Jun25/milestone-1-Cel44/README.md

 You can find
 * Profile Picture - You can see the person behind the website
 * About me - This section will tell you my backgrounds and goals, and things I'm passionate about
 * My projects - Some example of projects that I have done.
-I will update them as I indulge in more projects
+I will update them as I do more future projects
-* Message me - A form that you can fill o send me direct messages
+* Message me - A form that you can fill to send me direct messages
 * Contact Info - Another option on how you can contact me